turingschool/portfolios/students/1701-front/daniel_ludwick/template.markdown

 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-3.html)

 (description)
-Challenge #3 was a project intended on honing in on CSS skills with particular focus on FlexBox and responsive handling.
+Challenge #/3 was a project intended on honing in on CSS skills with particular focus on FlexBox and responsive handling.
+Also, I don't like to talk about it.

 (evaluation comments)